Data-Frame to List of (Atomic) Vectors

 of the input arguments.
 For example, check whether |

-= 1, then the names are the
+list of (atomic) vectors.
+If along = 1, then the names are the

-and the vectors are rows from d
+rownames of d and the vectors are rows from d.
+If along = 2,

-then the names are the colnames of d
+then the names are the colnames of d and the vector are columns from d.

-Note, the vectors always have the same length as nrow(d)
+Note, the vectors always have the same length as nrow(d).

 d2lv(mtcars, along = 1) d2lv(mtcars, along = 2) d2lv(CO2, along = 1) # all vectors converted to typeof character d2lv(CO2, along = 2) # each column stays its own typeof (or class for factors) # check = FALSE try_expr(d2lv(mtcars, along = 3, check = FALSE)) # less informative error message try_expr(d2lv(mtcars, along = 3, check = TRUE)) # more informative error message